 Remove the entry from “/etc/fstab” file.

-Swapping mechanism does have a downside.
-Because the swap space resides in hard disks, the access time for swap is slower and hence it cannot be a complete replacement for the physical memory.
+The swapping mechanism does have a downside.
+Because resides in hard disks, the access time for swap is slower, and hence it cannot be a complete replacement for the physical memory.

 System administrators can benefit greatly by adding sufficient swap space to keep the system running smoothly.
 Regular monitoring of system memory usage helps in determining the size of the swap space.